 Each recipient of the award—one from each of the district’s six schools—was nominated by teachers, administrators, students, and parents throughout the district.
 The 2010-11 Teacher of the Year recipients are: First grade teacher Eli Quinonez (Mary Kay McMillin Early Childhood Center), fifth grade teacher Carla Pastore (Mountain Park School), music teacher Jacqueline Conti-Rimshnick (Thomas P. Hughes School), fifth grade teacher JoAnne Barton (William Woodruff School), eighth grade English teacher Diane Corley (Columbia Middle School), and English/Journalism teacherDoreen Ladinski (Governor Livingston High School).

-During the public comment portion of the Borough Council meeting on Monday night, resident Mary Donaleck addressed the Council, expressing frustration with the quick dismissal of the Ordinance from the previous meeting.
+During the public comment portion of the Borough Council meeting on Monday night, addressed the Council,

-Ordinance 2011-8, which was voted down by a 3-2 vote at the April 11 meeting and placed back on the agenda by Mayor J. Brooke Hern would allow police officers to enter a private residence where individuals under the age of 21 are consuming alcohol.
+Ordinance 2011-8, which was voted down by a 3-2 vote at the April 11 meeting and would allow police officers to enter a private residence where individuals under the age of 21 are consuming alcohol.
 The current ordinance only includes individuals 17 years of age and under.
 Before the Ordinance could be discussed again at the April 27 meeting, the council voted to remove the item from the agenda by a 5-1 vote.